Skip to main content

 Who usually qualifies

-Utah relief rules depend on the program, but most seniors see the same basic questions over and over again.
+Utah relief rules depend on the program.
+Most seniors see the same basic questions over and over again.

 • Is it your main home?
 Most homeowner programs require an owner-occupied primary residence.
-For indigent or hardship relief, counties often require that you live there at least 10 months of the year.
+For low-income or hardship relief, counties often require that you live there at least 10 months of the year.

 • Did you own it on January 1?
 That date matters for most homeowner relief.
 If title changed during the year, your options may change too.

 • What is your household income?
-Income is usually based on the whole household, not just the senior owner.
-The Tax Commission FAQ says income from children under 18 and from the claimant’s parents or grandparents is excluded from circuit breaker and indigent household-income calculations.
+Income is usually based on the household, not just the senior owner.
+County forms may ask for income proof from every adult in the home.

 • Are you a U.S. citizen or lawfully present?
-Under Pub 36, that rule applies to most programs other than the veteran disability exemption.
+Utah Pub 36 says this rule applies to most programs other than the veteran disability exemption.

 Primary residential exemption